2014–15 Purdue Boilermakers women's basketball team

-The 2014–15 Purdue Boilermakers women's basketball team will represent Purdue University during the 2014–15 NCAA Division I women's basketball season.
-The Boilermakers, led by ninth year head coach Sharon Versyp, play their home games at the Mackey Arena and were members of the Big Ten Conference.
+The 2014–15 Purdue Boilermakers women's basketball team represented Purdue University during the 2014–15 NCAA Division I women's basketball season.
+The Boilermakers, led by ninth year head coach Sharon Versyp, played their home games at the Mackey Arena and were members of the Big Ten Conference.
 They finished the season 11–20, 3–15 to finish in tie for thirteenth place.
-They advanced to the second round of the Big Ten women's tournament where they lost to Minnesota.
+They advanced to the second round of the Big Ten women's tournament, where they lost to Minnesota.